VukanCekic/cryptocurrency-prices/README.md

 # cryptocurrency-prices
  API that serves cryptocurrency price data.
 Utilizing SSR with EJS, Chererio and Axios for fetching data and error handeling

-# To start the server, npm run start
+# To start the server, npm i, npm run start